ChrisMusson/FPL_Optimiser/README.md

 ## FPL Lineup Optimizer
 These Fantasy Premier League lineup optimisers optimise a lineup based on some constraints and a given objective.
 It currently uses the 2020/2021 season's player prices and the 2019/2020 season's points scored, and maximises the total points of all players in a lineup while staying within a specified budget and conforming to other FPL rules and constraints defined by the user.

+## With Transfers
+The `with_transfers/` folder contains instructions on how to get gameweek by gameweek data, and contains an optimiser that optimises points scored over these gameweeks, while allowing for one transfer per week.
+This optimiser is an extended version of `optimiser_B.py`, and contains many of the same parameters.

 ## Difference Between optimiser_A and optimiser_B
 In optimiser_A, you can specify the teamsize and the optimiser will attempt to maximise points for all players.